 Bear Cut Nature Preserve

-Located in Crandon Park on Key Biscayne, the Bear Cut Nature Preserve is home to 3.5 miles of hiking trails spread out across a diverse and fascinating ecosystem.
+Located in Crandon Park on Key Biscayne, the Bear Cut Nature Preserve overs 3.5 miles of hiking trails spread out across a diverse and fascinating ecosystem.
 Several of the trails follow along the scenic waterfront, while others meander in and out of the nearby forest, giving travelers a chance to explore the area and all that it has to offer.
-Eventually, the routes converge at the island's large fossil reef, with downtown Miami visible in the distance.
+Eventually, all of the routes converge at the island's large fossil reef, which features a prominent view of downtown Miami in the distance.
+Take a different route back to your car to see even more of this intriguing key.

 With consistent ocean breezes all year long, the preserve tends to remain at a comfortable temperature, even when heat and humidity begin to rise.
 That makes it a good choice for a hike, even during the summer months.